 This is a great recipe for Rum Punch.
 I use it through the year and always Christmas morning.
-It guarantees that all will get along!
+It guarantees that all will get along.
 Feel free to change the juices to your liking.
 The original recipe calls for just pineapple juice but I like pineapple-mango mix.
 An empty plastic water jug is perfect so if you think you’re going to be making this try to remember to keep the top.
 Make it a day ahead of when it will be served so it has plenty of time to chill.
-Respect it…it WILL knock you on your ass!!
+Respect it…it WILL knock you on your tail!